![]() |

 -

-Meal & drinks included with a Premium fare on AVE & EuroMed: An airline-style hot tray meal with wine is usually included if you pay the Premium fare on Renfe's AVE & EuroMed trains on Mondays-Fridays & Sundays.
-It's a hot tray meal at meal times, but only a snack box with a sandwich on some late-morning & mid-afternoon trains.
-Unfortunately, there's no way to check which trains only offer a snack box (although a noticeably cheaper Premium fare on a mid-morning or mid-afternoon train may well indicate ones with the snack box), but after you buy your ticket it will have the word Desayuno, Almuerzo or Cena printed on it if breakfast, lunch or dinner is included.
-It will say Merienda ('snack') if only a snack box is included.
+Meal & drinks included with a Premium fare on AVE & Euromed: An airline-style hot tray meal with wine is usually included if you pay the Premium fare on Renfe's AVE & Euromed trains on Mondays-Fridays & Sundays.
+It's a hot tray meal at meal times, a snack box with a sandwich on some late-morning & mid-afternoon trains.
+Unfortunately, there's no way to check which trains only offer a snack box (although a noticeably cheaper Premium fare on a mid-morning or mid-afternoon train may indicate ones with the snack box), but after you buy your ticket it will have the word Desayuno, Almuerzo or Cena printed on it if breakfast, lunch or dinner is included.
+It will say Merienda (snack) if only a snack box is included.
 Incidentally, if the person sitting next to you in Confort class doesn't get fed, they probably paid the Elige fare, not the Premium fare - only Premium passengers get the meal, the staff have a list!

 -